-4 9.15.
-Contextual Safeguarding is 'an approach to understanding, and responding to, young people's 5 experiences of significant harm beyond their families.
-It recognises that the different relationships that young people form in their neighbourhoods, schools, colleges, children's/care homes and online can 6 7 feature violence and abuse.
+- 9.15.
+Contextual Safeguarding is 'an approach to understanding, and responding to, young people's experiences of significant harm beyond their families.
+It recognises that the different relationships that young people form in their neighbourhoods, schools, colleges, children's/care homes and online can feature violence and abuse.
 Parents and carers have little influence over these contexts, and young people's experiences of extra-familial abuse can undermine parent-child relationships.
-Therefore, 8 children's social care practitioners need to engage with individuals and sectors who do have influence 9 10 over/within extra- familial contexts, and recognise that assessment of, and intervention with, these 11 spaces are a critical part of safeguarding practices.
-Contextual Safeguarding, therefore, expands the 12 objectives of child protection systems in recognition that young people are vulnerable to abuse in a range 13 of social contexts.

-- 14 9.16.
-All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors 15 outside the school or college and/or can occur between children outside of these environments.
-All staff, but especially the DSL (and deputies) should consider whether children are at risk of abuse or exploitation 16 in situations outside their families.
-Extra-familial harms take a variety of different forms and children can 17 18 be vulnerable to multiple harms including (but not limited to) sexual exploitation (including harassment 19 and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), 20 criminal exploitation, and serious youth violence, county lines and radicalisation.
-Further advice is provided in the Home Office's Preventing youth violence and gang involvement and its Criminal 21 exploitation of children and vulnerable adults: county lines guidance.
-22 - 9.17.
+Therefore, children's social care practitioners need to engage with individuals and sectors who do have influence over/within extra- familial contexts, and recognise that assessment of, and intervention with, these spaces are a critical part of safeguarding practices.
+Contextual Safeguarding, therefore, expands the objectives of child protection systems in recognition that young people are vulnerable to abuse in a range of social contexts. - 2157 9.16.
+All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors 2158 outside the school or college and/or can occur between children outside of these environments.
+All staff, but especially the DSL (and deputies) should consider whether children are at risk of abuse or exploitation 2159 in situations outside their families.
+Extra-familial harms take a variety of different forms and children can 2160 be vulnerable to multiple harms including (but not limited to) sexual exploitation (including harassment 2161 2162 and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), 2163 criminal exploitation, and serious youth violence, county lines and radicalisation.
+Further advice is provided in the Home Office's Preventing youth violence and gang involvement and its Criminal 2164 exploitation of children and vulnerable adults: county lines guidance.
+2165 - 9.17.
 All staff should be aware that technology is a significant component in many safeguarding and wellbeing issues.
 Children are at risk of abuse and other risks online as well as face-to-face.
 In many cases abuse and other risks will take place concurrently both online and offline.
-Children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic/misandrist messages, the non consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content. - 9.18.
+Children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic/misandrist messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content. - 9.18.
 Children's social care assessments should consider where children are being harmed in contexts outside the home (family home, children's/care home), so it is important that schools, colleges and children's/care homes provide as much information as possible as part of the referral process.
 This will allow any assessment to consider all the available evidence and enable a contextual approach to address such harm.
-More information about Contextual safeguarding can be found on NSPCC website. - 9.19.
+More information about Contextual safeguarding can be found on MSPCC website. - 9.19.
 We will consider the various factors that have an interplay with the life of any child/young person about whom we have concerns within the setting and the level of influence that these factors have on their ability to be protected and remain free from harm particularly when it comes to child exploitation or criminal activity. - 9.20.
 Whilst this term applies to this specific definition, the notion of considering a child/young person within a specific context is also important.
-What life is like for e.g. day/part time/38 weeks student outside the school, college, children's/care home gates, within their family home when they visit (children attending residential education), within the family (day students) and within the community (extracurricular off site activities, events, groups and clubs) are key considerations when the DSL is looking at any concerns. - 43 is a safeguarding matter that if left unresolved can become a child protection matter.
-Our settings take seriously any bullying concerns and both investigate and act to protect Individuals where appropriate.
+What life is like for e.g. day/part time/38 weeks student outside the school, college, children's/care home gates, within their family home when they visit (children attending residential education), within the family (day students) and within the community (extracurricular off site activities, events, groups and clubs) are key considerations when the DSL is looking at any concerns.

-Bullying
+2186 Bullying